Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 11 Oktober 2025 22.22.39 UTC
+- WIB: Sabtu, 11 Oktober 2025 23.29.08 UTC
-- WITA: Sabtu, 11 Oktober 2025 23.22.39 UTC
+- WITA: Minggu, 12 Oktober 2025 00.29.08 UTC
-- WIT: Minggu, 12 Oktober 2025 00.22.39 UTC
+- WIT: Minggu, 12 Oktober 2025 01.29.08 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: success
+Kategori: attitude